MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServer.md

 Tags                     :
 ```

-This command gets information about the ssSDS server named Server01.
+This command gets information about the Azure SQL Database server named Server01.

 ### Example 3: Get all instances of SQL Server in the subscription
 ```